Tuesday, April 28, 2009

 When I instructed the head event judge to pass the athlete on his first throw because time had expired (all other preliminary throws had been completed, and he was the only one left), the throws coach said that "technically" (don't you love that term when they use it!) the preliminaries hadn't ended yet, so his athlete was entitled to all three of this trials.
 Needless to say, he was wrong, and after showing him the rule, he slinked away.

 Do you try and educate the coaches that you run into?
-Do they actually know the rule that they are trying to argue? should we be traing to educate them, or is it a hopeless proposition? what do you do, or not do, and why?
+Do they actually know the rule that they are trying to argue?
+Should we be trying to educate them, or is it a hopeless proposition?
+What do you do, or not do, and why?

 Labels: , ,